yuxincs/MIPS-CPU/README.md

 For special service programs, an exception service program is provided at `programs/exception_service.asm` along with assembled  hex file.
-It handles saving environments (including saving PC value to EPC), and supports multi-level interruption by saving everything to a stack in RAM for each level of interruption.
+It handles saving environments (including saving PC value to EPC), executing an example service program, and then restore the environments at the end.
+It supports multi-level interruption by saving everything to a stack in RAM for each level of interruption.
 This program has to be loaded into the second ROM in MIPS-CPU, which is the special address reserved for the service program.
 Upon exception, PC will be set to `0x00000800` to run the service program.
 It is preloaded in the second ROM in all versions of MIPS-CPU that support exception handling.

 ## Details